timsch3/MoodMap/README.md

 # MoodMap

-This is currently only saving data using the local storage of the browser/device the site viewed on.
+❗ This is currently only saving data using the local storage of the browser/device on which the site viewed on.
+After clearing browser data everything will be lost.

+✔ What already works:
+- Tracking mood and notes for every day and viewing a summary for the current month

 ## Next steps: